Qwarkk6/CLS/Readme.md

 An auto-launch script that handles everything from pre-launch through ascent to a final circular orbit for any desired apoapsis and inclination.

-Also includes a bundled Abort script which maintains steering control and terminal readouts during an abort.
-Script terminates once the vehicle begins to fall.
+Also includes a bundled Abort and Chute descent script which maintains steering control and terminal readouts during an abort and safe landing under parachutes.

 <b>Dependencies</b>